Brexit will not have any effects on air travel during the transition period i.e. 2020.

 The rights of passengers are applied to all domestic and international flights leaving from the EU zone and to all flights of EU aviation companies entering the EU.
 These regulations are also applied to Norway, Switzerland and Iceland and to their aviation companies.

-After the UK’s withdrawal from the EU, UK aviation companies will no longer be EU aviation companies.
+After the end of the transition period, unless otherwise agreed during that period, UK aviation companies will no longer be treated as EU aviation companies.
 At this point, air passenger rights will no longer necessarily apply to UK flights heading for EU countries if the flight is provided by an aviation company that is not based in the EU or in Norway, Switzerland or Iceland.

 The Finnish Competition and Consumer Authority has compiled on its webpages examples of different possible scenarios (External link).
 On the same website there is also information for ship, train and bus passengers (External link).